miketrebilcock/python-code-visualiser/README.md

 # python-code-visualiser
 ## Overview

-Python Code Visualiser is a github action that will create mermaid class diagrams of the a repo.
-The diagram can be posted to a PR as a comment to assist with Code Review, or just add as an artifact.
+Python Code Visualiser is a github action that will create mermaid class diagrams of pythong code from in the repo.
+The diagram will be posted to a PR as a comment to assist with Code Review, and also saved as a build artifact.

 The repo makes use of the fantastic [pymermaider](https://github.com/diceroll123/pymermaider) to create the diagrams.